 National Student Nursing Association, UCC Chapter

-The purpose of this club is to promote community involvement and quality nursing education/support
+The purpose of this club is to mentor and support nursing students and students interested in nursing.

 Phi Theta Kappa